-I am Stas Gorelik, a recent PhD graduate from the George Washington University (Washington, DC).
+I am Stas Gorelik, a recent PhD graduate from the George Washington University (Washington, DC), where I completed my dissertation in political science.

-My academic research focuses on ostensibly legal and subtle forms of electoral and public opinion manipulation in Russia and other post-Soviet countries.
-Specifically, I examine how these tactics—and revelations of their use—impact voter behavior.
+My academic research focuses on ostensibly legal and subtle forms of electoral and public opinion manipulation.

-Within this research agenda, I have studied voter reactions to candidate disqualifications and pro-government election rallies, as well as the electoral performance of clone (namesake) candidates.
+As part of this research agenda, I have examined voter reactions to candidate disqualifications and pro-government election rallies in Russia using survey experiments, as well as the electoral performance of clone (namesake) candidates in Ukraine through an original dataset of relevant electoral and biographical data.

 Originally from Belarus, I am fluent in Belarusian and Russian, and have near-native comprehension of Ukrainian.